shakes76/PatternFlow/recognition/CONAL_OLEARY_4583653/README.md

 <img src="./imgs/pixelCNN_gen.png">
 </p>

+## **Training Validation Split**

+Pre-processing of the images were normalising to a value between 0 and 1.
+My validation split within the PixelCNN training was 0.25, so a quarter of all images were used as validation.
+In my hyperparameter tuning this seemed to give the best results.

 ## **References**

 ### Neural Discrete Representation Learning

 _Oord, Aaron van den and Vinyals, Oriol and Kavukcuoglu, Koray_, 2018 - arXiv, Neural Discrete Representation Learning - available at: https://arxiv.org/pdf/1711.00937v2.pdf

+### Vector-Quantized Variational Autoencoders

 _Sayak Paul_, 2021 - Keras, Vector-Quantized Variational Autoencoders - available at: https://keras.io/examples/generative/vq_vae/